Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Methodology

 \section{Methodology}

-In this section, we propose a novel proxy target framework.
-Section \ref{sec:address_error} first introduces the issue of discrete output in the SNN target network, then proposes the proxy target network with continuous dynamics to address this problem.
-To let the proxy network approach the online SNN, Section \ref{sec:address_error} proposes an implicit update mechanism and derives it into a gradient-based optimization process.
-Section \ref{sec:overall_algo} shows the overall training framework of the proposed methods.
+In this section, we propose a novel proxy target framework to address the incompatibility between the discrete dynamics of spiking neurons and the continuous target network soft update mechanism in RL.
+Section~\ref{sec:discrete_target} analyzes the instability caused by discrete target outputs and introduces a proxy target network with continuous dynamics.
+Section~\ref{sec:address_error} presents an implicit imitation mechanism that aligns the proxy network with the online SNN through gradient-based optimization.
+Section~\ref{sec:overall_algo} summarizes the overall training procedure.